Strongly coupled $\mathcal{N}=4$ super Yang-Mills plasma on the Coulomb branch II: Transport coefficients and hard probe parameters: Introduction

 In this paper, we use the AdS/ CFT correspondence to study a strongly coupled $\mathcal{N} = 4$ super Yang-Mills plasma on the Coulomb branch.
 In this branch, a scale $\Lambda$ is generated dynamically through the Higgs mechanism where the scalar particles $\Phi_{i}$ (i=1...6) of $\mathcal{N}=4$ SYM acquire a non-zero vacuum expectation value (VEV) that breaks the conformal symmetry, and the gauge symmetry $SU(N_{c})$ to its subgroup $U(1)^{N_{c}-1}$ but preserves $\mathcal{N} = 4$ supersymmetry and the gauge coupling is not renormalised \cite{Kraus:1998hv}.

 The thermodynamics of $\mathcal{N} = 4$ super Yang-Mills on the Coulomb (cSYM) is investigated in some detail in \cite{Mamo:2016k}.
-In this paper, we will study its hydrodynamic transport coefficients and hard probes by using its dual geometry given by a rotating black 3-brane solution of Type IIB supergravity with a single non-zero rotation parameter $r_{0}$ \cite{Kraus:1998hv, Brandhuber:1999jr, Gubser:1998jb, Cvetic:1999ne,Avramis:2006ip,Caceres:2006dj}, after analytically continuing $r_{0}\rightarrow -ir_{0}$, and in a new ensemble where $T$ and $r_{0}$ are held fixed.
+In this paper, we will study its hydrodynamic transport coefficients and hard probes by using its dual geometry given by a rotating black 3-brane solution of Type IIB supergravity with a single non-zero rotation parameter $r_{0}$ \cite{Kraus:1998hv, Brandhuber:1999jr, Gubser:1998jb, Cvetic:1999ne,Avramis:2006ip,Caceres:2006dj}, after analytically continuing $r_{0}\rightarrow -ir_{0}$, and in an ensemble where the Hawking temperature $T$ and a scalar condensate $<\mathcal{O}>\sim r_{0}^4$ are held fixed \cite{Mamo:2016k}.

 So far, the computations of the transport coefficients of the rotating black 3-brane have been limited to the grand canonical ensemble (where temperature $T$ and angular velocity $\Omega$ or chemical potential $\mu$ are held fixed), and canonical ensemble (where temperature $T$ and angular momentum density $J$ or charge density $\rho\,\,=<J^{0}>$ are held fixed), see \cite{Avramis:2006ip, Caceres:2006dj, Son:2006em, DeWolfe:2011ts}.
 In \cite{Cai:1998ji, Wu:2014xva}, it was shown that for planar rotating black 3-branes the two ensembles have different thermodynamics, for example, there is Hawking-Page transition in the canonical ensemble but not in the grand canonical ensemble.